seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Do you know them?

 **LUCIUS**
-No, sir; their hats are pluck’d about their ears,
+No, sir; their hats are pluck'd about their ears,
 And half their faces buried in their cloaks,
 That by no means I may discover them
 By any mark of favour.

 **BRUTUS**
-Let ’em enter.
+Let 'em enter.

 *Exit LUCIUS*